mgu0625/ORCA6-Studies/docs/HYQ_CaseStudy.md

 - B3LYP overall showed most thermodynamically stable functional for this system with PBE0 being comparatively stable but with slightly less stability as indicated by higher energies.

 Error when attempting to use D3BJ Dispersion Correction with PBE functional (Following DOI: 10.1063/1.4907719 and DOI: 10.1021/acs.jpclett.6b00780)

+- Most likely due to ORCA's limited support for D3BJ with PBE despite specifying parameters in input file.
+- PBE is pure DFT and ORCA typically applices D3 for pure GGA functionals [Read About it More](https://www.faccts.de/docs/orca/6.0/manual/contents/detailed/model.html)

 From `.out` file